alexandermfisher/datasciencecoursera/09 - Developing Data Products/Projects/Shiny Application and Reproducible Pitch/README.md

 **********

 This is the week 4 course project for the Developing Data Products module that is a part of the Coursera Data Science Specialization run by JHU.
-It icludes creating a shiny app and deploying it on the shiny sever.
+It includes creating a shiny app and deploying it on the shiny sever.
 In addition I have made a presentation which has been published on Rpubs.
-In this repository the sevrer and ui R files ave been included that create the shiny app.
+In this repository the sever and ui R files ave been included that create the shiny app.
 The slides are also included.

 Links: